zhangxu0307/xuzhang.github.io/_pages/about.md

 Biography
 ======
-I'm a developer and researcher specializing in machine learning, deep learning, NLP, and data analytics.
+I am a dedicated developer and researcher with expertise in machine learning, deep learning, and data analytics.
-I worked in Microsoft Research Asia (MSRA) DKI team since 2019.
+Since 2019, I have been a member of the Microsoft Research Asia (MSRA) DKI team.
-I majored in AIOps and LLM for Cloud.
+My focus has been on AIOps and LLM for Cloud.
-During this period, I published **30+** top-tier conference papers and got 930 citations.
-Besides, I aslo got Distinguish Paper Award in FSE'22.
+During this time, I have published **30+** top-tier conference papers (ICLR/KDD/ICSE/ATC/FSE/ICDM/WWW/ASE) and have received **930+** citations.
+I am proud to have received the **Distinguished Paper Award** in FSE'22.

-I received M. Sc.
-Student of Department of Computer Science and Technology in Nanjing University (NJU).
+I earned my M.Sc. degree from the Department of Computer Science and Technology at Nanjing University (NJU).
-During this period, I got Excellent master's thesis award.
+During my studies, I received the **Excellent Master's Thesis Award**.

-Before my M. Sc. career, I received my B.Sc. degree in College of Automation in June 2016 from Harbin Engineering University (HEU).
+Prior to my M.Sc. degree, I earned a B.Sc. degree from the College of Automation at Harbin Engineering University (HEU) in June 2016.
-In the same year, I was admitted to study for a M. Sc. degree in Nanjing University without entrance examination.
+The same year, I was accepted to study for an M.Sc. degree at Nanjing University without having to take the entrance examination.

 Research Interests
 ======

-My research interests include: machine learning, deep learning, LLM, and data analytics.
+My research interests include: machine learning, deep learning and data analytics.
 Currently, I'm focused on:

 - LLM-based Agent